stevehuang/TimeLapse/README.md

 ===============
 1. clone git repository
-2. in the working folder, fill in the parameters listed in the comments of garageCam.conf
+2. in the working folder, fill in the parameters listed in the comments of timelapse.conf
-3. to launch, go to your working folder, then run python garage_eye.py --config_file <full working directory>/garageCam.conf
+3. to launch, go to your working folder, then run python time_lapse.py --config_file <full working directory>/timelapse.conf